gerdoe-jr/tw-econ/README.md

 $ git clone https://github.com/gerdoe-jr/tw-econ.git
 $ cd tw-econ
 $ cargo build
-$ cargo run -- --address 127.0.0.1:8303 --password my_fancy_password
+$ cargo run -- --address 127.0.0.1:8303 --password my_fancy_password --standard
 ```

 You can read incoming messages from the server and send your commands to the server.
-If you want to disconnect write `:disconnect!` command or press `Ctrl+C`.
+If you want to disconnect write `:q!` command or press `Ctrl+C`.

-### How to use
+### How to use as library
 No documentation at the moment.